MeetMangrove/playbook/02-rules/05-membership.html.md

 ### Mangrove Friends

-Mangrove friends are people revolving around Mangrove.
+Mangrove Friends are people revolving around Mangrove.
 They share the mindset, the vision and are interested in being part of the ecosystem.

-Some of the benefits of being a mangrove friend include:
+Some of the benefits of being a Mangrove Friend include:

 * Being invited to the Mangrove retreats
 * Being part of the Mangrove Friends Slack which contains several helpful services
 * Pay forward / Promotion from the community
 * Early announcements of Mangrove Events
-* Participate in peer to peer learning sessions with other Mangrove friends to learn and share skills
+* Participate in peer to peer learning sessions with other Mangrove Friends to learn and share skills
 * Help by experts in various subjects \(copywriting, ux, code, etc\)
 * Pairing \(if wanted\) with other Mangrove Friends or Members